 Overview

-Each era page explains the technical goals, design philosophy, and research foundations behind a major phase of development.
-The site emphasizes Cardano's research-first methodology, where academic papers undergo peer review at cryptography conferences before informing protocol design2.
-The Cardano Roadmap serves as an educational starting point for understanding why Cardano's architecture differs fundamentally from other blockchain platforms.
+Every era page explains the goals, the design choices, and the research that backed them up.
+The site emphasizes Cardano's research-first methodology: protocol designs come from academic papers that go through peer review at cryptography conferences before they ever get built2.
+The Cardano Roadmap is a useful starting point for understanding why Cardano's design differs from other blockchain platforms.

 Key Features